Kaizen: Implementation

-The Toyota Production System is known for kaizen, where all line personnel are expected to stop their moving production line in case of any abnormality and, along with their supervisor, suggest an improvement to resolve the abnormality which may initiate a kaizen.
+The Toyota Production System is known for kaizen, where all line personnel are expected to stop their moving production line in case of any abnormality, and, along with their supervisor, suggest an improvement to resolve the abnormality which may initiate a kaizen.
+This feature is called Jidoka or "autonomation".

 The cycle of kaizen activity can be defined as: Plan → Do → Check → Act.
 This is also known as the Shewhart cycle, Deming cycle, or PDCA.

 Another technique used in conjunction with PDCA is the five whys, which is a form of root cause analysis in which the user asks a series of five "why" questions about a failure that has occurred, basing each subsequent question on the answer to the previous.
 There are normally a series of causes stemming from one root cause, and they can be visualized using fishbone diagrams or tables.
-The five whys can be used as a foundational tool in personal improvement, or as a means to create wealth.
+The five whys can be used as a foundational tool in personal improvement.

 Masaaki Imai made the term famous in his book Kaizen: The Key to Japan's Competitive Success.

 In the Toyota Way Fieldbook, Liker and Meier discuss the kaizen blitz and kaizen burst (or kaizen event) approaches to continuous improvement.
 A kaizen blitz, or rapid improvement, is a focused activity on a particular process or activity.
 The basic concept is to identify and quickly remove waste.
 Another approach is that of the kaizen burst, a specific kaizen activity on a particular process in the value stream.
-Kaizen facilitators generally go through training and certification before attempting a kaizen project.

 In the 1990s, Professor Iwao Kobayashi published his book 20 Keys to Workplace Improvement and created a practical, step-by-step improvement framework called "the 20 Keys".
 He identified 20 operations focus areas which should be improved to attain holistic and sustainable change.
 He went further and identified the five levels of implementation for each of these 20 focus areas.
 Four of the focus areas are called Foundation Keys.
 According to the 20 Keys, these foundation keys should be launched ahead of the others in order to form a strong constitution in the company.
 The four foundation keys are: